Isaac Lee

-Isaac Lee Possin (born 1971) is a Colombian journalist, entrepreneur and film & television producer.
-He is the executive chairman and founder of EXILE Content, a media company developing premium original content for audiences across the U.S. and Latin America.
-He previously served as Chief Content Officer for Univision Communications and Televisa, the world's largest Spanish-language media conglomerate, and founder of StoryHouse Entertainment, the Los Angeles-based scripted content development unit of Univision, producer of acclaimed scripted TV Series "El Chapo" (Netflix), as well as "Outpost" (HBO), "Residente" and "Hate Rising" docu-features.
+Isaac Lee Possin (born 1971) is a Colombian journalist, media executive, entrepreneur, and film & television producer.
+He is the Chairman and CEO of HYBE America, a subsidiary of HYBE Corporation, which oversees multiple labels and entertainment companies, including HYBE Latin America (including Doce Mil Music, and Zarpazo Entertainment), Quality Control Music (QC), Big Machine Label Group (BMLG), and SB Projects.
+He was previously Chairman of HYBE Latin America, and Chairman and CEO of EXILE Content Studio, a media company developing premium original content for audiences across the U.S. and Latin America.
+Lee is also the Chairman of HYBE Latin America.
+He previously served as Chief Content Officer for Univision Communications and Televisa, the world's largest Spanish-language media conglomerate.
+He founded StoryHouse Entertainment, a Los Angeles-based, scripted content development unit of Univision, which produces acclaimed scripted TV Series El Chapo (Netflix), as well as Outpost (HBO), Residente and Hate Rising docu-features.

 Lee was born in Bogotá, Colombia to Jewish immigrants.

 Career

 When Lee was 23, he reported that Colombia's then president Ernesto Samper had received funding from the Cali Cartel.
 Lee was fired immediately afterward.

 At the age of 25, Lee was appointed editor of Cromos.
 At 26, he was named editor-in-chief of the Colombian magazine Semana.
 During his tenure at Semana, the magazine became a publishing house with several titles and digital properties.
 The magazine was crucial in several of Colombia's most important political junctures.
 A 1997 cover story forced two Colombian cabinet ministers to resign shortly after.
 Semana also covered political corruption, guerrillas, the military and paramilitaries, narco-traffickers and the peace process.